Introduction

 Why it Matters

 The free enterprise system relies on economic freedom, which goes hand-in-hand with individual freedom, succinctly summarized in the Declaration of Independence as “Life, Liberty, and the pursuit of Happiness.”
-Economic freedom allows individuals to “pursue what they believe to be best for them,” as long as they are not infringing upon the rights of others.
+Economic freedom allows individuals to “pursue what they believe to be best for them” as long as they are not infringing upon the rights of others.
 This provides both quantitative and qualitative benefits for all.
-Nations with higher levels of economic freedom have an average per capita GDP roughly six times greater than those with lower levels of economic freedom, as well as higher life expectancy, political and civil liberties, gender equality, and happiness.
-It is the diversity of economic freedom that helps us thrive both as individuals and as a society, as Milton Friedman explains in this PolicyEd video (1 min):
+Nations with higher levels of economic freedom have stronger economies, higher income, less poverty, higher life expectancy, more political and civil liberties, more gender equality, and higher levels of happiness than countries with low economic freedom.
+It is the diversity that springs from economic freedom that helps us thrive both as individuals and as a society, as Milton Friedman explains in this PolicyEd video (1 min):

 Putting it in Context